Gifford on Mobile Market

 It’s crunch time for the mobile phone market.

-Will the step in and create a competitive that benefits customers and businesses, or will it continue to let giant -owned companies set the rules that allow them to gouge the economy?
+Will the Government step in and create a competitive environment that benefits New Zealand customers and businesses, or will it continue to let giant foreign-owned companies set the rules that allow them to gouge the economy?

 I think we can conclude Adam favours regulation.